"I spent most of my life doing the

 I had to look at.
 I wanted to feel that I could be a righteous victim if

 someone told me they were going to do something and didn't.
-But then I
+But then I had

-was no chance of having a healthy relationship.
+of having a healthy relationship.

-The most insidious level of expectations for me
+The most insidious level of expectations

-expectations, the "shoulds," my disease piled on me were a way in which
+My expectations, the "shoulds," my disease piled on me were a way in which

 I victimized myself.
 I was always judging, shaming and beating myself up